ThatAmeliaH/SmartCardRegister/Documentation/Devlog.md

   - New system allows for CTRL Clicking, this passes true into overrideWarning making it function the same as CTRL + DELETE
 - Replaced all instances of the word "person" with "student"
 - Moved devlog.md to "Documentation" folder
+- Main development halted on Windows 11, software will now be developed primarily on [Linux Mint](https://linuxmint.com/)
+  - Most tests will be performed on this operating system, and the UI will be designed around how it appears on Mint
+  - Some tests and UI tweaks will be performed on a Windows 11 machine, both in college and through my stakeholders

 **Removals**
 - Removed unused Dataclasses folder